dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 We know that certain strains of Human papillomavirus (HPV) are associated with cervical cancers in women and, in men who have sex with men (MSM), anal and throat cancers.

-The good news is that we have a highly efficacious HPV vaccination for all, which works best when it is administered to our LGBTQ youths and MSM up to the age of 26.
+The good news is that we have a highly efficacious HPV vaccination, which is recommeded for all LGBTQ people, especially for our LGBTQ youths and MSM up to the age of 26.

 Breast and cervical cancer: We know that LGBTQ women may avoid gynecologic exams and screenings due to historical or ongoing discrimination, potentially increasing their risk for undetected breast and cervical cancers.